anyaharter97/notes/reference_virt_libvirt-dbus.md

     ```

 ### Understanding `gdbus.h` in the Context of Interfaces
+`gdbus.c` connects the APIs we implement to the standard dbus API

 I have combined the specification comments from the header and c file in the code below...
 ``` c
 #pragma once